 import React from 'react'; import { SafeAreaView, ScrollView, StyleSheet, View, } from 'react-native'; import { Calendar } from 'react-native-calendars'; function App() { const running = {key: 'running', color: 'blue'}; const cycling = {key: 'cycling', color: 'green'}; const walking = {key: 'walking', color: 'orange'}; const marked = { '2022-12-01': { dots: [running, walking] }, '2022-12-02': { dots: [running, walking, cycling] } }; return ( <SafeAreaView style={styles.container}> <Calendar initialDate="2022-12-01" markingType="multi-dot" markedDates={marked} /> </SafeAreaView> ); }; const styles = StyleSheet.create({ container: { flex: 1, justifyContent: 'center', }, }); export default App;

-We can write some code and implement a date-range marking style ourselves with customStyles
+We can implement a date range marking style ourselves with customStyles

-For example, you can mark the first ten days of December 2022 with the inbuilt range-marking feature as follows:
+, but React Native Calendars boosts productivity by offering a built-in date range marking feature.
+For example, you can mark the first ten days of December 2022 as follows:

 function App() { const getMarked = () => { let marked = {}; for(let i = 1; i <= 10; i++) { let day = i.toString().padStart(2, '0'); marked[`2022-12-${day}`] = { startingDay: i == 1, endingDay: i == 10, color: 'yellow', textColor: '#aaa', disabled: true, }; } return marked; }; return ( <SafeAreaView style={styles.container}> <Calendar initialDate="2022-12-01" markingType="period" markedDates={getMarked()} /> </SafeAreaView> ); };

 function to generate a ten-day-long period.
-The period start/end edge styling will change according to the startingDay
+The period start and end edge styling will change according to the startingDay

 and endingDay

 booleans.
-Once you run the above code snippet, you should see the following result:
+Once you run the code snippet above, you’ll see the following result:

-It’s possible to build a date range selector component with this period marking feature.
-You can see a sample implementation from my GitHub repository.
+You can also build a date range selector component with this period marking feature.
+You can see a sample implementation in my GitHub repository.
+React Native Calendars offers a built-in multi-period-marking feature, too:

 function App() { const getMarked = () => { let marked = {}; for(let i = 1; i <= 10; i++) { let day = i.toString().padStart(2, '0'); let periods = [ { startingDay: i == 1, endingDay: i == 10, color: 'teal', }, (i >= 2 && i <= 6) && { startingDay: i == 2, endingDay: i == 6, color: 'orange', } ]; marked[`2022-12-${day}`] = { periods }; } return marked; }; return ( <SafeAreaView style={styles.container}> <Calendar initialDate="2022-12-01" markingType="multi-period" markedDates={getMarked()} /> </SafeAreaView> ); };